Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 ## Upgrade your development environment

 With your project prepared and tested on the `Latest` release track, you're ready to upgrade your development environment to <Constant name="fusion" />.
-The <Constant name="dbt_platform" /> provides a guided upgrade assistant that walks you through the process and helps validate your project is <Constant name="fusion" />-ready.
+The <Constant name="dbt_platform" /> provides a guided upgrade assistant that walks you through the process and helps validate your project is <Constant name="fusion" /> ready.

 :::tip Start with development